 Future cash flows in a group of financial assets which are collectively assessed for impairment are estimated on the basis of contractual cash flows from the Company's assets and historical loss experience for the Company's assets with similar credit risk characteristics.
 Historical loss experience is adjusted, based on current observable data to reflect the effects of current conditions.
-These are judged not to affect the period on which the historical loss experience is based and to remove the effects of conditions in the historical period that do not exist anymore.
+These are judged not to affect the period on which the historical loss experience is based and to remove the effects of conditions in a historical period that no longer exist.